 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Percentage of partner abuse (non-physical abuse, threats, force, sexual assault or stalking) in the last 12 months among women aged 16 to 74.
+Percentage of partner abuse (non-physical abuse, threats, force, sexual assault or stalking) in the last 12 months among women aged 16 and over.

 England and Wales

 Intimate partner violence includes any abuse perpetrated by a current or former partner.
 Any partner abuse includes non-physical abuse, threats, force, sexual assault or stalking.
 The Crime Survey for England and Wales User guide provides definitions of various types of domestic abuse.

 Disability Status - The (GSS) harmonised "core" definition identifies a person as disabled if they have a physical or mental health condition or illness that has lasted or is expected to last 12 months or more.
 It must reduce their ability to carry-out day-to-day activities.
 It is important to note that a person who has a long-term illness that does not reduce their ability to carry-out day-to-day activities is not disabled under the definition.
 The GSS harmonised questions are asked of the respondent in the survey, meaning that disability status is self-reported.
 The GSS definition is designed to reflect the definitions that appear in legal terms in the Disability Discrimination Act 1995 (DDA) for Northern Ireland and the 2010 Equality Act for Great Britain.

 No calculations were performed in the data acquisition of this indicator as appropriate data was readily available in the final format specified by this indicator. </p><p>The sum of the overarching domestic abuse categories are not the sum of the sub-categories, as some victims may be included in multiple categories as they can experience more than one type of abuse.